fabri1983/java2proto2grpc/README.md

 - Provides two gRPC examples: *Helloworld* and *LoginService*.
 - Provides non secured and TLS-secured grpc server and client.
 - Use async grpc calls by *ListenableFuture*.
 - Use of java compiler *-parameter* option to expose parameters name in signature definition, so we can get the real parameter name and so improve the *.proto* file readablity.

 Usage:
 ---
-First you need to generate **.proto** files out of your java **classes/interfaces** located at your classpath and which are decorated with annotation *@ProtobufEnabled*.
+First you need to generate **.proto** files out of your java **classes/interfaces** located at your classpath and which are decorated with annotation *@GrpcEnabled*.
+The processs skips generation of protobuf messages or inner fields if class is decorated with with *@ProtobufSkipFields*.
 - **JavaToProtoNewMain**: generates *.proto* files (**IDL syntax v3**) from a class/package at specific folder:
 	```sh
 	mvn compile